-The YW is a multi-service organization providing services to under-resourced communities in New York City.
-Services are provided through 5 divisions: Early Learning Care, Elementary After-School Programs, Middle School After-School Programs, High School and College Bound Initiatives, and YW’s Girls Initiatives, which include STEM (science, technology, engineering and math) training for high school girls, and girl’s leadership and empowerment initiatives.
-Altogether, the YW offers dozens of programs across 15 locations in Manhattan and Brooklyn.
+The YWCA NYC is a multi-service organization focused on youth leadership development in under-resourced communities in New York City.
+Our services include Elementary and Middle School After-School Programs and YW’s Girls Initiatives, offering STEAAM (science, technology, engineering, activism, art, and math) training for high school girls, along with girl’s leadership and empowerment initiatives.

-The YW no longer offers housing accommodations, temporary housing or room rentals or job training services to under or unemployed women
+It’s important to note that we no longer provide housing accommodations, temporary housing, room rentals, or job training services to underemployed or unemployed women.

-The communities that the YW serves are distinct, culturally diverse areas whose economic progress has significantly lagged behind other neighborhoods in New York.
-The YW is committed to ensuring that these community’s children and families have access to the resources, tools and opportunities that they need to not only survive, but thrive.
+The communities that we serve are distinct, culturally diverse areas whose economic progress has significantly lagged behind other neighborhoods in New York.
+We are committed to ensuring that these community’s young people have access to the resources, tools and opportunities they need to survive and thrive.